 Further papers, books, and correspondence were donated in 2017 by Barbara Wood, his eldest daughter and biographer.
 These materials have not yet been cataloged but may be viewed at the Library.

 The Schumacher Center Library Catalog

-To isolate and search E. F. Schumacher's Collection, use the special collection keyword SCHUM.
+To isolate and search E. F. Schumacher’s Collection, search by “call number” and use the special collection keyword SCHUM.

 Please note that…

 The materials in the Library at the Schumacher Center are cataloged using standard Library of Congress Call Numbers.

 However, there are the following variations in the call numbers:

 AUTH: former owner of the book contributed to or authored a title